Peter Jagers

-Awards
+Honors and awards

 Jagers received an honorary doctorate from the Bulgarian Academy of Sciences and in 2012 was awarded the Carver Medal by the Institute of Mathematical Statistics.
-In 2003 he received the Chalmers Medal and in 2005 was awarded King Carl XVI Gustaf 's Gold Medal for "services to mathematics in Sweden and internationally".
+In 2003 he received the Chalmers Medal and in 2005 was awarded King Carl XVI Gustaf 's gold medal for "services to mathematics in Sweden and internationally".

 Publications

 He has published a large number of scientific works, notably in branching process theory and its applications, and is the author of two books, Branching Processes with Biological Applications (J. Wiley 1975) and Branching Processes: Variation, Growth, and Extinction of Populations (Cambridge U. Press 2005).
 The Crump-Mode-Jagers (or generalized) branching process is named for Jagers.